 Power of attorney, or attorney-in-fact, allows you to appoint someone to act in your stead on financial and medical matters if you were to ever become incapacitated.
 Establishing a Power of Attorney in advance saves valuable time and money to avoid the expensive process of guardianship after you become incapacitated.
 There is also the risk that someone other than whom you would have chosen could become your guardian if you do not designate this person yourself.

 Depending on your state’s laws and the choices that you make, a medical directive can include several types of documents including:

 - a health care proxy – someone you designate to make medical decisions for you should you be incapacitated;

 - a living will which can list instructions to end life support if you fall into a vegetative state;

 - and medical instructions should you become seriously ill and cannot direct your own health care.

 4. Beneficiary Designations

-While creating your estate plan you should also ensure that any policy you have that has beneficiaries, like life insurance, a retirement plan, or 401(k), is up to date and complete.
-The only way to ensure that the money and assets you leave behind go to whom you want to have it is to name beneficiaries.
+While creating your estate plan you should also ensure that any policy you own, including life insurance, a retirement plan, or 401(k), has beneficiaries listed, is up to date and complete.
+The only way to ensure that the money and assets you leave behind go to whom you want, is to ensure you have named beneficiaries.